El Chalten & Fitzroy in the background (Argentina) - Is El Chalten Worth It?

 Whilst Yaten Spa may not look like a high end spa, you can still get some great treatments here to soothe your tired muscles.

 They offers massages and have jacuzzi pools and a sauna which is all you really need.
-It may not look the part, but the 130 5-star reviews on trip advisor tell a different story.

 If you are thinking of planning a long stay in Argentina and South America, then seeing an extended backpacking itinerary is essential to help you plan your trip.
 Check out the post below to help you plan your next trip: